 Council's Buy Back Shop is popular with residents and processes more than 600 tonnes of material each year.
 Attracting around 580 visitors per week, many satisfied customers leave with a "unique little something" from their shopping experience.
 Often these products undertake a transformation and become valuable, new and usable products.

-The Buy Back Shop, located at the Portsmith Transfer Station, is open Thursday to Sunday from 8.30am to 5pm.
+The Buy Back Shop, located at the Portsmith Transfer Station, is open 9am – 4pm, Wednesday - Sunday.
+Direct visitors to the Buy Back Shop no longer have to access it via the Portsmith Transfer Station gate.

 Materials Recovery Facility